michal-szymczak-ui-developer/fluid-ui-documentation/docs/settings.md

 ## Define Fluid minimum and maximum resolution

-Go to <code>settings/fluid-breakpoint.scss</code> file and specify the minimum and maximum resolution for which the CSS fluid values will be calculated.
+Go to <code>settings/fluid-breakpoint.scss</code> file and specify the minimum (mobile) and maximum (desktop) resolution for which the CSS fluid values will be calculated.

 ```CSS
 $g-default-min-bp: 460px;